alcoftTAO/Remote-Server-Commander/README.md

 ## How to use
 ### Install dependencies
 First of all, you need to install the dependencies for both client and server.
-If you don't have access to the server, you may need to contact the person responsible of the server to start the program.
+If you don't have access to the server you may need to contact the person responsible of the server to start and configure the program.

 #### Install dependencies on Windows
 1. Make sure you have Python and Git installed on your system (recommended Python 3.12).